 At our corporate headquarters facility located in San Diego, California, we operate a clinical laboratory that is certified under the Clinical Laboratory Improvement Amendments of 1988, or CLIA, and accredited by the College of American Pathologists, or CAP.
-We also performed the research and development that led to our current assays, and continue to perform research and development for our planned assays, at this same facility.
-In addition, we currently manufacture our microfluidic channels, related equipment and certain reagents, but are currently evaluating outsourcing certain manufacturing activities in the near term to reduce costs and improve efficiency.
+We also performed the research and development that led to our current assays and continue to perform research and development for our planned assays, at this same facility.
+In addition, we currently manufacture our microfluidic channels and various chemistries utilized in our testing process, however, we have identified and have been working with a manufacturer to outsource certain manufacturing activities in the near term to reduce costs and improve efficiency.
 The assays we offer and intend to offer are classified as laboratory developed tests, or LDTs, under CLIA regulations.
 CLIA certification is required before any clinical laboratory, including ours, may perform testing on human specimens for the purpose of obtaining information for the diagnosis, prevention, or treatment of disease or the assessment of health.
 In addition, we participate in and have received CAP accreditation, which includes rigorous bi-annual laboratory inspections and requires adherence to specific quality standards.